ControlCheck Formulary

 Ignoring Unmapped Medications

-Use the Ignore Checked button for medications that you do not want to audit.
-Check the medication you would like to ignore, then click Ignore Checked and confirm the decision to ignore the medication.
+Use the Ignore button for medications that you do not want to audit.
+Check the medication you would like to ignore, then click Ignore and confirm the decision to ignore the medication.
 Doing this will remove the unmapped medication from your pending list.

 General Medication Mapping Practices